CenterForOpenScience/osf.io/user_flow.md

 # Radio buttons
 - [ ] Take out check -- make it look like a radio button
 - [ ] Button to left of option text

+# Schema typos
+- [X] Fix typos and strange characters from showing up in schemas